Jean-Fred64/FloppyExerciser/README.md

 For additional functions, you can push the menu button.
 Menu options are selected with the encoder wheel:

-* HO - Home to track 0.
+* `HO` - Home to track 0.
 The controller seeks until TRACK0 asserts or it steps by 80 tracks
-* A8 - Alignment mode for 80 tracks.
+* `A8` - Alignment mode for 80 tracks.
 In this mode, the encoder switches between track 0, track 39, and track 79
-* A7 - Alignment mode for 77 tracks
+* `A7` - Alignment mode for 77 tracks
-* A4 - Alignment mode for 40 tracks
+* `A4` - Alignment mode for 40 tracks
-* 35 - Alignment mode for 35 tracks
+* `35` - Alignment mode for 35 tracks

 To exit alignment modes, push the menu button.

 The board will control the TG43 (track greater than 43) signal used by 8" drives as long as the switch is set to "AUTO".

+* **RATE (RV1)** - rate sets how fast the firmware steps the drive

+* **Pulse width (RV2)** - pulse width sets how wide the pulses are that it feeds to the drive, sometimes you have to adjust it for certain drives.

+* **STEP (SW2)** - STEP lets you manually step the stepper motor even with no firmware.

+* **DIR OUT / AUTO - IN (SW10)** - DIR OUT means step the head to the outside edge direction - AUTO means let the firmware control the direction pin - DIR IN means step in towards the hub.

+* **DISKCHG RESET (HP) (SW3)** - DISKCHG RESET is only for certain HP drives that have a flip flop built in for tracking disk changes.

 ![Floppy exerciser circuit board](https://github.com/Jean-Fred64/FloppyExerciser/blob/Jean_Fred64/images/FloppyExerciser%20GPS%20_%20JeanFred64.png)